Nikon Sportstar EX 8×25

 The eye relief of just 10mm is a bit on the short side.
 Hardly a problem for people with normal vision, but not so suitable for people who need to wear glasses when looking through binoculars.

-In summary, there is nothing wrong with the Nikon Sportstar, it is a good, small compact binocular that will be a reliable companion for the recreational nature and wildlife observer.
+In summary, there is nothing wrong with the Nikon Sportstar, it is a good, small compact binocular that will be a reliable companion for recreational nature and wildlife observers.